How to set up an online shop on WordPress

 Once you have activated the plugin, a message similar to this one will appear on your dashboard, prompting you to start the setup wizard.

 Once you click on the purple button, WooCommerce will start the setup process.
 Sit tight!

-Once you have started the Wizard, as a first step it will want to create a number of pages which are required for the plugin to operate.
-These pages include a Shop page which will display all of your products, a Cart page which will be visible to your customers, a Checkout page to provide overview and payment options for your buyers and an Account page where your registered buyers can manage their details and see past orders.
+Once you have started the wizard, as a first step, it will want to create a number of pages which are required for the plugin to operate.
+These pages include a Shop page, which will display all of your products, a Cart page, which will be visible to your customers, a Checkout page, which will provide overview and payment options for your buyers, and an Account page where your registered buyers can manage their details and see past orders.

 Note: If you have a demo content installed on your WordPress website, double-check if it includes those pages.
 If it does, just click on skip this step.
 Worst case scenario, you will have to delete the pages installed via the wizard.